rebeccawilliams/oldrebeccawilliamssite/content/pages/index.md

         subtitle: >-
           Harvard Kennedy School’s Belfer Center for Science and International Affairs’ Technology and Public Purpose (TAPP) project
-        content: >+
+        content: >
-          I am spending the 2020-21 academic year researching harms related to “smart city” technologies.
           The goals of this research are to support people already doing related research and advocacy and to produce a risk framework, assessment of current policies and practices, and set of recommendations to prevent these harms.
         actions:
           - label: Learn More
             url: /style-guide